FeliSoriano/File-Manager-Program/README.md

 # File-Manager-Program
 This is a Program I created as my final project of Udemy's Complete Python Bootcamp course.
-I could still use a lot of work, so I'm going to use it to learn how to use GitHub as well.
+I could still use a lot of work.

 I download a ton of files, specially since the pandemic started, and they don't always come ordered how I'd like them to.
 Just as an example, I recently downloaded all the files from a Data Science on-line course on Udemy.
 If you are familiar with the platform courses, you'll know that a course is usually devided in sections, each composed by a couple of videos and maybe some excercises.
 In this particular case, each video had a corresponding folder.
 In each folder there was the file they used on their video presentatio.
 But there where a couple of problems, to say the least.
 I'll name the first two that come to mind: